cedeber/concise-rust-book/src/ch01-01-variables.md

 ## Data types

+The types covered here are all stored on the stack.

 ### Scalar Types

 A _scalar_ type represents a single value.
 Rust has four primary scalar types: **integers**, **floating point numbers**